roscolil/lt-frontend-assessment/README.md

 - A bit loose with the class names.
 Would ordinarily use css modules or sass with BEM
 - Pulled profile image directly from asset folder
 - Not built to be responsive
+- Set overflow on wrapper to 'auto' for ease of review.
+This would ordinarily be set to 'hidden;
 - Made notes on where the API requests would be made to link to show/music selection and open music player

 **Data**